-Beginning the project just before the UK’s first coronavirus lockdown, Nord started her portraits as a way to show the many different faces of ADHD.
-"There’s this stereotype that ADHD is a rowdy boy in a classroom that can’t sit still but it’s different in everyone and that's what I’m trying to show here.
-Stereotypical understandings are the reason undiagnosing can go on for so many years because people don’t look beyond that stereotype.
-I felt like a lot of the research and projects I found when I was first diagnosed had been done by the same type of person – white cis men – and so I wanted to change the narrative," she says.
-"It has also been important for me to talk about what ADHD can look like – from our funny habits and irritations to our creative paths – because there are so many people who don’t fit the stereotype.
+Nord started her portraits as a way to show the many different faces of ADHD.
+"There’s this stereotype that ADHD is a rowdy boy in a classroom that can’t sit still, but it’s different in everyone and that's what I’m trying to show here.
+Stereotypical understandings are the reason people can go undiagnosed for so many years.
+I felt like a lot of the research and projects I found when I was first diagnosed had been done by the same type of person — white cis men — and so I wanted to change the narrative," she says.
+"It has also been important for me to talk about what ADHD can look like — from our funny habits and irritations to our creative paths — because there are so many people who don’t fit the stereotype.
 I certainly didn’t, and there are so many others who would benefit from knowing they are neurodivergent too."
 She started by photographing friends and friends of friends, and later, people she got chatting with on the internet.
 Every participant so far has been UK-based but in time, Nord says, she hopes to talk with people in other countries to see how their systems differ and how cultural thinking about neurodiversity compares.

 Talking to Nord, it becomes clear that some of the reasons for the gender diagnosis gap may be socially constructed, including the fact that markers of neurodiversity are often hyper-focused on external factors like disruption or picking fights.
-Girls – who are rigorously conditioned away from this type of behaviour – may be learning to mask their ADHD better.
-Regardless of gender, if your ADHD is mostly internalised it can be more difficult to recognise.
-"Most ADHD researchers didn’t start to believe women could even have ADHD until the 1990s so we still have a lot of catching up to do," says Nord, adding that it’s a similar story for other underrepresented groups, including queer people.
-"I think there are a lot of connections with ADHD and queerness: realising what’s right for the majority isn’t necessarily right for us and living life on our terms."
+Girls and AFAB people, who are rigorously conditioned away from this type of behavior, may be learning to mask their ADHD better.
+Regardless of gender, if your ADHD is mostly internalized it can be more difficult to recognize.
+"Most ADHD researchers didn’t believe women could even have ADHD until the 1990s so we still have a lot of catching up to do," says Nord, adding that it’s a similar story for other underrepresented groups, including queer people.
+"I think there are a lot of connections with ADHD and queerness — realizing what’s right for the majority isn’t necessarily right for us and living life on our terms."

-"It’s a challenge to get help with mental health in any sense in the UK if you are marginalised, working class and dealing with a system that doesn’t have time for you," Nord continues.
-"That’s why services like Right to Choose are so important, because where the NHS waiting times are 4+ years, Right To Choose can help you get talking to a specialist within months."
-To those who have been diagnosed recently, Nord also recommends reading the book ADHD 2.0 and applying for Access to Work, a resource offering free ADHD mentoring and tools such as noise-cancelling headphones, standing desks and fidget toys.
-She also wants people to know that the government isn’t exactly advertising what it can offer.
+"It’s a challenge to get help with mental health in any sense in the UK if you are marginalized and/or working class, and dealing with a system that doesn’t have time for you," Nord continues.
+"That’s why services like Right to Choose are so important, because where the NHS waiting times are over four years, Right To Choose can help you get talking to a specialist within months."
+To those who have been diagnosed recently, Nord also recommends reading the book ADHD 2.0 and applying for Access to Work, a resource offering free ADHD mentoring and tools such as noise-canceling headphones, standing desks, and fidget toys.
+She also wants people to know that what is advertised only covers a small portion of what's available.
 "Some doctors will prescribe medication and say that’s the treatment when, in fact, medication is only one of a long list of important treatments."